Social Media Guidelines and Procedures

 Contacting the Communications Department

-If you need to create or report a social media account or have questions related to social media at EFSC, please contact a member of the Communications Department for assistance:
+If you need to create or report a social media account or have questions related to social media at EFSC, please contact the Communications Department for assistance: